xilinchen/personal_web/content/post/First_shiny_app/index.md

 # End

-Hopefully, this simple introduction could help you a little when you first started your Shiny journey.
+Hopefully, this simple introduction can help you a little when you first started your Shiny journey.
 Once you get the gist of it, you can build up a lot cool features by just googling how.
-Also, looking for Shiny examples other people put out there was very helpful for me to know the potential and what I can achieve.
-One of the most difficult things when you get started is ti know what the possibilities are.
+Also, looking at Shiny examples other people put out there was very helpful for me to know the potential with Shiny.
+One of the most difficult things when you get started is to know what the possibilities are.

 Most importantly, Have fun!